dfinance/dnode/README.md

 ### Compilation

-Launch compiler server, and WB.
+Launch compiler server, and DN.

 Then use commands to compile modules/scripts: